100% of 2019 Conference Attendees were Satisfied with their Experience

 What is the dress code for the conference?

 The conference is black-tie optional.
 We're kidding!
-Attire throughout the weekend is casual, but please keep in mind that all of the venues and residence halls are air conditioned.
+Attire throughout the weekend is casual, in fact, we encourage you to be prepared to MOVE physically throughout the day, so wear your athletic gear and sneakers!
+Please keep in mind that all of the venues and residence halls are air conditioned, so bring a sweatshirt.
 Also, Notre Dame is a pedestrian campus.
 This means that there is approximately a 10-15 minute walk from the conference venue, residence hall lodging and dining facilities.
 We recommend that you bring comfortable walking shoes.